Skip to main content

 Source Cleanup

-• Source Cleanup: Regarding memory growth for a large number of streams
+• Source Cleanup: How to fix memory growth for a large number of streams

 1. The Source object for push streaming is not cleaned up, and memory will increase as the number of push streams increases.
 For now, you can use Gracefully Quit as a workaround, and this issue will be addressed in the future.
 See #413